mhoban/rainbow_bridge/README.md

   - taxdb files (`taxdb.btd`, `taxdb.bti`, and `taxonomy4blast.sqlite3`) present alongside the database(s) passed using `--blast-db` will be used for queries of those supplied databases.
     * If you're using one of the NCBI nucleotide databases (e.g., `nt`, `nt_core`, etc.), you most likely already have these files present and won't have to worry about any of this.
-  - Taxonomy files can be explicitly specified using the `--blast-taxdb` option.
+  - BLAST taxonomy files can be explicitly specified using the `--blast-taxdb` option.
 The option value must point to the `taxdb.tar.gz` archive file containing the relevant files.
 Note that it is possible to pass URLs to this argument and the file will be downloaded.
 To download the taxonomy database directly from NCBI, use `--blast-taxdb https://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz`.

+Limiting BLAST queries to specific taxonomic groups:
+NCBI BLAST queries can be limited so that only certain taxa are searched/returned.
+This works both for "terminal" taxa (i.e. species) and higher-level taxa like families or orders.
+Traditionally, in order to do this you need to know the numeric NCBI taxonomy id (taxid) of the taxon you're interested in, but rainbow_bridge provides a layer of abstraction that allows you to pass these taxa by name.
+Thus, if you want a BLAST query to return only animals, you can include the argument `--blast-taxon-filter metazoa` (taxon names are case-insensitive).

+> [!NOTE]
+> If you pass a taxon to `--blast-taxon-filter` that doesn't exist in the BLAST database you're using, you will get an error.
+In that case you'll see "BLAST Database error: Taxonomy ID(s) not found in the XXX database" in the "Command error" section of the pipeline output (where "XXX" is the name of the BLAST database).
+If you pass a taxon that just doesn't exist (e.g., "hamburger"), you won't get any errors, the BLAST query just won't be filtered.

 Multiple BLAST databases:
 It is possible to query sequences against multiple BLAST databases.
 Nextflow does not support multiple values for the same option on the command line (e.g., `workflow.nf --opt val1 --opt val2`), but it *does* support them when using [parameter files](#specifying-parameters-in-a-parameter-file).
 Thus, if you want to use multiple custom databases, you'll need to pass them as a list in your parameter file ([see here](#setting-multiple-values-for-the-same-option) for an example).
 The pipeline will run BLAST queries against each database separately and merge the results into a common output file.